Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Introduction

 When $R$ is an arbitrary commutative ring, maximal unipotent subgroups are not always $\mathbf{G}(R)$-conjugate.
-Moreover, in the context of $\mathcal{S}$-arithmetic subgroups, Corollary~\ref{coro number of max unip sub for GA} will provide families of counter-examples.
-Nevertheless, when the arithmetic properties of the ring $R$ are closed to be that of a field (e.g. $R$ is a PID), one will observe that the maximal unipotent subgroups are $\mathbf{G}(R)$-conjugate (c.f.~Corollary~\ref{coro max unip sub A principal}).
+Moreover, in the context of $\mathcal{S}$-arithmetic subgroups, Corollary~\ref{coro number of max unip sub for GA} will provide a family of counter-examples, depending on the Picard group $\mathrm{Pic}(\OS)$.
+Nevertheless, when the arithmetic properties of the ring $\OS$ are close to that of a field, e.g., when $\OS$ is a principal ideal domain, one will observe that the maximal unipotent subgroups are $\mathbf{G}(\OS)$-conjugates (cf.~Corollary~\ref{coro max unip sub A principal}).

+Assuming that $\mathbb{F}$ is a finite field of characteristic $p$, the problem of classify the maximal unipotent subgroups of an $\mathcal{S}$-arithmetic group $G$ is analogous to the problem of classifying $p$-Sylow subgroups of finite groups.
+Indeed, in this context any $p^r$-torsion element $g \in G$ is unipotent since $g^{p^k}=\mathrm{id}$ exactly when $(g-\mathrm{id})^{p^k}=0$.
+Thus, if $g \in G$ has a $p$-power order, then Lemma~\ref{lemma unipotents in G} together with Theorem~\ref{main teo 1} implies that $g$ is contained in a maximal unipotent subgroup.
+Conversely, any unipotent element of $G$ has a $p$-power order.
+Therefore, we conclude that the maximal unipotent subgroup of $G$ are exactly the maximal subgroups containing torsion elements of $p$-power order: these are the ``$\mathcal{S}$-arithmetical'' analogous of $p$-Sylow subgroups of finite groups.

-This work is devoted to understand the conjugacy classes of maximal unipotent subgroups contained in any $\mathcal{S}$-arithmetic subgroup $G$ of $\mathbf{G}(k)$.
-As we say above, for simply connected semisimple groups over $F$, there is a unique conjugacy class of maximal unipotent subgroups.
-This is a consequence of the $\mathbf{G}(F)$-conjugation of Borel subgroups.
-This $\mathbf{G}(F)$-conjugation result corresponds to the $\mathbf{G}(F)$-transitive action on chambers of the spherical Tits building associated to $(\mathbf{G},F)$ \cite[Thm.~6.56]{AB}.
-Thanks to this combinatorical interpretation, in \S~\ref{section maximal unipotents} we describe the maximal unipotent subgroups of $G$, as well as its $G$-conjugacy classes, in terms of certain unipotent subgroups $U(G_D)$ of the $G$-stabilizers $G_D$ of chambers $\D$ of the spherical building defined from $(\mathbf{G},k)$.
+This work is devoted to understanding the conjugacy classes of maximal unipotent subgroups contained in any $\mathcal{S}$-arithmetic subgroup $G$ of $\mathbf{G}(k)$.
+As we mentioned above, for simply connected semisimple groups over $F$, there is a unique conjugacy class of maximal unipotent subgroups.
+This is a consequence of the $\mathbf{G}(F)$-conjugacy of Borel subgroups.
+This $\mathbf{G}(F)$-conjugacy result corresponds to the $\mathbf{G}(F)$-transitive action on chambers of the spherical Tits building associated to $(\mathbf{G},F)$ \cite[Thm.~6.56]{AB}.
+Using this combinatorical interpretation, in \S~\ref{section maximal unipotents} we describe the maximal unipotent subgroups of $G$, as well as their $G$-conjugacy classes, in terms of certain unipotent subgroups $U(G_D)$ of the $G$-stabilizers $G_D$ of chambers $\D$ of the spherical building defined from $(\mathbf{G},k)$.
 These properties are summarized in Theorem~\ref{main teo 1}.
-Theorem~\ref{main teo 3} provides a parametrization of the $G$-conjugacy classes of maximal unipotent subgroups of $G$ thanks to the \'Etale cohomology, as developed in \S~\ref{section prove of 2.2}.
+Theorem~\ref{main teo 3} provides a parametrization of the $G$-conjugacy classes of maximal unipotent subgroups of $G$ in terms of the \'Etale cohomology, as developed in \S~\ref{section prove of 2.2}.